 If you’ve got a youngster at home getting a puppy for the first time, this book can be a big help.
 It’s a huge confidence booster for kids to train their dog and see results.

 This book covers basic training, getting the right puppy supplies, housetraining and socialization, behavior and body language, and fun games.

-There’s also advice for parents to give their kids about responsible dog ownership.
-It has a 4.4 star rating on Amazon.
+There’s also advice for parents to give their kids about responsible dog care.
+It has a 4.5 star rating on Amazon.

 9. Fired Up, Frantic, and Freaked Out: Training the Crazy Dog from Over the Top to Under Control

 Some pups are especially energetic, nervous, or have short attention spans.
-This book is perfect for owners of those dogs.
+This book is perfect for parents of those dogs.